timosarkar/www/content/zippenheimer.md

 ## Creating my own

 I quickly wrote a **golang** program.
-The program is called godzilla.zip and was recently open-sourced on [GitHub](https://github.com/timosarkar/godzilla.zip).
+The program is called tsarbomba and was recently open-sourced on [GitHub](https://github.com/timosarkar/tsarbomba).
 The program creates a **1 megabyte needle file** which is intended as the base file.
 The file is filled with repetitive "0"s.
 The needle file is then compressed into an archive called **level1.zip**.
 The compression-ratio for the first levels are always at roughly 99.99%.
 So therefore, the archive would shrink from 1 megabyte to 1 kilobyte.
 The program then enters an iterative loop for which in every iteration, it will create a new archive with 10 copies of the previous archive.
 So **level2.zip** would contain 10 level1.zip files.
 You can see, that the real size will unproportionally stay relative to the decompressed expansion size which grows exponentially to astronomic values.

 I have also added thread-safe **goroutines** and **channels** to speed the programs runtime up by some orders of magnitude.
 Then I did a test run with 70 layers where each layer contains 10 archives of the previous level.
 After roughly 90 seconds, I was left with a **21 gigabyte** large zipbomb (real compressed filesystem size).
 The decompressed expansion size was around **10,000,000,000,000,000,000,000,000 saganbytes**.

 And this value is much larger than the previous record holder. **I therefore claim my bomb to be the worlds largest zipbomb ever made.
 Muahahaha.**

 >Note: I have not uploaded the final zipbomb to github, as it has a hard-limit of 2 gigabytes.
 Even for git LFS.
-I am currently **sharding** the godzilla.zip archive into 2 GB shards so I can upload it for verification.
+I am currently **sharding** the tsarbomba archive into 2 GB shards so I can upload it for verification.

 ## Size comparison

-For the final decompressed expansion size of godzilla.zip: If every byte was a **grain of sand**.
+For the final decompressed expansion size of tsarbomba: If every byte was a **grain of sand**.
 The total volume and size of the zipbomb would be **100 times larger than the total volume of our milky-ways galaxy**.
 Let that sink in!